Breland (singer)

-Daniel Gerard Breland (born July 18, 1995), known professionally as Breland, is an American singer, songwriter and record producer of a hybrid of country rap, R&B, gospel, and soul music.
+Daniel Gerard Breland (born July 18, 1995), known mononymously as Breland (/'briːlənd/ BREE-lənd; stylized in all caps), is an American rapper, singer, songwriter and record producer of a hybrid of country, hip-hop, R&B, gospel, and soul music.
 His 2019 debut single, "My Truck", rose to prominence the following year after gaining popular attention via social media, reaching No. 26 on Billboard's Hot Country Songs chart, and was remixed with Sam Hunt before being certified platinum for sales of one million units as of January 2021.

-Breland has released two EPs on Bad Realm Records/Atlantic Records, and his music been streamed on Spotify over 150 million times.
-He released his debut full-length album Cross Country in September 2022.
+Breland has so far released two EPs and one album on Bad Realm/Atlantic Records, and his music been streamed on Spotify over 150 million times.
+He released his first full-length album, Cross Country, in September 2022.

 Early life and education

-Daniel Breland grew up in Burlington Township, New Jersey, the son of two ordained ministers Tonya and Gerard Breland who filled their home with gospel music.
+Breland grew up in Burlington Township, New Jersey, the son of ordained ministers Tonya and Gerard Breland, who filled their home with gospel music.
 At age 14, he entered the Peddie School, a New Jersey boarding school, and was exposed for the first time to secular music in the hip-hop, R&B, country and pop genres.
-His favorites were 70s soul artists such as Aretha Franklin and Stevie Wonder.
+His favorites were ’70s soul artists such as Aretha Franklin and Stevie Wonder.

 Breland started writing his own songs, a mix of styles he was listening to and liked.
 He turned down admission to New York University's Clive Davis Institute of Recorded Music to study business at Georgetown University in Washington, DC.
-While there, he sang and arranged a cappella with a group called the Phantoms, and was a Residential Advisor.
+While there, he sang and arranged a cappella with a group called the Phantoms and was also a residential advisor.